 Dependent care expenses do not include costs that are separate and identified solely as educational.
-Such costs may include the cost of books or instruction materials.
+Such costs may include the cost of books, instruction materials, or tuition for private schools.

 Client statement may be accepted for dependent care expenses unless the information appears questionable.
 For example, if a household reports expenses that exceed income, verify dependent care costs through any of the following sources: